 The council included current president Sebastian Coe, who served as vice-president between 2007 and 2015.

-According to the Associated Press, who have seen documents related to the latest report before its publication on Thursday, former IAAF president Lamine Diack told a lawyer he would need to cut a deal with Russian President Vladimir Putin to ensure nine Russian athletes accused of doping would not compete at 2013 world championships in Moscow.
+who have seen documents related to the latest report before its publication on Thursday, former IAAF president Lamine Diack told a lawyer he would need to cut a deal with Russian President Vladimir Putin to ensure nine Russian athletes accused of doping would not compete at 2013 world championships in Moscow.

 The report by WADA president Dick Pound, is said to conclude that the IAAF needs to be restructured to ensure corruption cannot go unchecked.